 Our clients and users include ADB, Cisco, Dell, eBay, Johnson & Johnson, OECD, PricewaterhouseCoopers, NASA, Samsung, Siemens, the European Commission, USA Dep. of Homeland Security, the World Bank, various UN organizations, and many of the world's leading universities such as Cambridge, Harvard, MIT, Oxford, Stanford and Yale.

 StatSilk is based in Melbourne, Australia and was founded by Frank van Cappelle in 2009.
 The StatPlanet software has a longer history and has been under development since 2006.
-From 2008 to 2010 it was part of a research project at the UNESCO International Institute for Educational Planning (IIEP) to improve the accessibility of research findings.
-This provided the opportunity for critical feedback from a highly talented group of researchers and statisticians.
+From 2008 to 2010 it was established in Paris as a research project at the UNESCO International Institute for Educational Planning (IIEP) to improve the accessibility of research findings.
+This provided the opportunity for critical feedback from a highly talented and international group of researchers and statisticians.
 The project was undertaken for the SACMEQ research programme which has kindly hosted the StatPlanet software for many years.